Direct Loans Program (DL)

 Federal Origination Fee

-Students are charged an origination fee of 4.288% on the DL Federal Grad PLUS Loan.
+Students are charged an origination fee of 4.228% on the DL Federal Grad PLUS Loan.
 This origination fee will be deducted from each disbursement by the federal government before the funds are released to the school or university.
+This fee applies to loans disbursed on or after 10/1/2020 and before 10/1/2021.
+The origination fee may change slightly each year.

 Requesting a Credit Report